EcsRx/EcsR3.MonoGame/src/EcsR3.MonoGame.Examples.Asteroids/readme.md

 > Which is originally what was going to happen here, but I thought it would be simpler to just do the basics and leave out 2 player modes and main menus.

-The `Application` inherits from the `EcsRxMonoGameApplication` and then adds in any dependencies and setup logic, in this case setting up a single ship for the player using `Blueprints`.
+The `Application` inherits from the `EcsR3MonoGameApplication` and then adds in any dependencies and setup logic, in this case setting up a single ship for the player using `Blueprints`.

 > You can find out more about `Blueprints` and other bits of the core framework by reading the EcsRx docs.